dandyfellow/ERT_SRTEAM4_Avionics/README.md

 Then, I can run the code in this repository.
 Otherwise I just get 0 values for mx, my, mz.

 ## To do list
-- Write altitude drop detection
-- Make accelerometer and height graphs
-- Write data to a file
-- Establish communication with 2 esp32's
--